lucthienphong1120/ip-location-exporter/README.md

 ## Requirements and build

+The exporter is built with the Flask library, and also uses prometheus_client to query the prometheus server to reference IP metrics, then uses the requests library to query the public API IP-location database to get location information.

 ```
 pip3 install Flask requests prometheus_client
 python3 ip_location_exporter.py --prometheus_url=http://prometheus:9090
 ```

 ## Build with Docker

+You can use docker to deploy ip-location exporter quickly, below is an example of docker compose:

 ```
 # docker-compose.yml